KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/2_Basics.md

 ```

 As you can see, we have made a derived class from the `StructuralMechanicsAnalysis` that we were running which has two methods changed:
-- `__init__`: This will be called every time a instance is creared and we will greet us with the custom message we have added:
+- `__init__`: This will be called every time a instance is created and we will greet us with the custom message we have added:
 - `Run`: This is the method that we were calling in the `MainKratos.py` and we have modified it to also print an info message.

 Be mindful that we are now creating an analysis stage of our custom `CourseAnalysisStage`: